 Today the river Great Ouse has decided she has had her fill, she can take no more and so has decided that now is the time to let it all flow out.
 Yes today the river is in flood, we are not talking epic proportions, YET! but a little more rain, which is forecast, and it will be much worse.

 You know it is bad when the Swans and Ducks are swimming the fields!

 My dad called me foolhardy for wandering these flooded paths today, I call it dedication to a patch!
-Yes there were times when I wasn't sure where the rivers edge was (one particular deep drop off as it goes) but hey that is what extended tripods are for right?
+Which do you think? foolhardy or Dedication?
+Yes there were times when I wasn’t sure where the rivers edge was (one particular deep drop off as it goes) but hey that is what extended tripods are for right?
 I managed to keep my powder dry the whole walk (even if I had to turn back in the end) but more on all that later.